Manitoba Mushroom Society

 • Post photos (top and bottom) on iNaturalist to get proper ID confirmations

-• Send photos to foray@manitobamushroomsociety.ca to be added to the foray report
+• Send photos full resolution to foray@manitobamushroomsociety.ca to be added to the foray report

 • Avoid other social media for identification of species; wrong IDs may not be moderated